nguyendoai7777/shop-nx/libs/shared/factory/README.md

-# adapter
+# factory

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build adapter` to build the library.
+Run `nx build factory` to build the library.